Analysis paralysis is a very real sickness, and you and I are both constantly at risk.

 Look, if you’ve already been in business a while and your scale is large, then you probably want to give some good, hard thought to your next choice of shopping cart.
 But if you’ve never sold anything online despite talking about it forever, you just gotta start already!

-Here are my suggestions (one free and one premium) for a quick and easy jumpstart that will spark an amazing sense of accomplishment and serious momentum for your sprouting business.
+Taking action today will spark an amazing sense of accomplishment and serious momentum for your sprouting business.

-Now here’s why I say Shopify and not one of the other paid hosted platforms, like Volusion or Magento Go: I know that plenty of people who do the Shopify trial find that it just plain makes them feel good.
+Now here’s why I say Shopify and not one of the other paid hosted platforms, like Bigcommerce, Volusion, or Magento Go: I know that plenty of people who do the Shopify trial find that it just plain makes them feel good.
 The admin space is clean and easy.
 The free, default themes are good enough to start with.
 It’s all quite slick.

 Granted, all of the big hosted e-commerce platforms are updating like mad lately, and competitors like Bigcommerce (which I like very much) have gotten the “slickness” note.
 In the near future, the playing field is likely to become even more level in this specific area.

-But if you need just one suggestion, I can tell you Shopify is the most consistently praised platform that I know of right now in terms of ease of use.
+But if you need just one suggestion, I can tell you Shopify is the most consistently praised platform that I know of in terms of ease of use.
 And that’s what we’re focused on here.
 Ease.
 And the present.

 So there you go.
 If you’ve been talking about selling online for weeks, months, or even years (!) and have yet to, I hope you’ll take my advice today and get moving!
 Know that it’s worth it.
 Know that you’re going to feel awesome for it.
 And even if it was possible to choose the wrong shopping cart your first time out of the gate, know that nothing’s getting set in stone here.